ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/mode-calculation.md

-`Counter` module from the `collections` package, (ii) implement a function called `calculate_mode` that can find at most one mode inside of a list of numbers, and (iii) call the `calculate_mode` function and display the values in the tuple that it produces as its output.
+`Counter` module from the `collections` package, (ii) implement a function called `calculate_mode` that can find at most one mode inside of a list of numbers, and (iii) call the `calculate_mode` function and display the values in the tuple that it produces.

 ## Project Access